- Class: Amphibia

 Capable of growing nearly 6 feet in length (1.8 meters) and living as long as your grandparents, the mighty Chinese giant salamander once had the world at its wet, stubby feet.
 It’s a “living fossil,” having seen the dinosaurs come and go, and it is currently the largest amphibian on the planet.

-In a study published in the journal Current Biology, researchers traced the genetics of 1,100 giant salamanders and discovered that they were more evolutionarily distinct than previously thought.
-The results suggest that there could be at least five distinct giant salamander species that developed independently in isolated locations over millions of years.
+In a study published in the journal Current Biology, scientists traced the genetics of 1,100 giant salamanders and discovered that they were more evolutionarily distinct than previously thought.
+The results suggest that there could be at least five distinct giant salamanders that developed independently in isolated locations over millions of years.

-So, while it may seem that the captive-bred populations may prevent the species’ extinction, the opposite is true.
-The animals are still poached from rivers with impunity to stock farms, and China’s Ministry of Agriculture supports the release of farmed salamanders back into wild waterways.
-Though the releases are well-intentioned, these animals are often fully hybridized at the farms and may carry diseases such as ranavirus, spelling disaster for authentic genetic lineages within the five possible species.
+So, while it may seem that that populations bred in human care may save the salamander, the opposite is true.
+These salamanders are still poached from rivers with impunity to stock farms, and China’s Ministry of Agriculture supports the reintroduction of farmed salamanders back into waterways.
+Though the reintroductions are well-intentioned, these individuals are often fully hybridized at the farms and may carry diseases such as ranavirus, spelling disaster for authentic genetic lineages within the five possible species.

 Deep dive.
-An international team of researchers conducted an intense, four-year survey that covered 97 sites across 16 Chinese provinces of prime freshwater amphibian habitat in China.
-Observing salamanders in the wild was exceedingly rare, and interviewing local people revealed that in many areas, wild salamanders had not been seen for nearly 20 years.
+An international team of scientists conducted an intense, four-year survey that covered 97 sites across 16 Chinese provinces of prime freshwater amphibian habitat in China.
+Observing salamanders was exceedingly rare, and interviewing local people revealed that in many areas, salamanders had not been seen for nearly 20 years.

 Nothing to see here.
 Chinese giant salamanders are expertly camouflaged against the rocky river bottoms.
 It is a mottled grayish or greenish and brown, with a long, thick body with four stubby limbs, and a blunt head with tiny eyes (with no eye lids) behind its nostrils.
 Its tail makes up over half of its body length.
 As if to lighten up its daunting appearance, its mouth is often bent into a slight, smug grin.